sjdelfab/angularjs-play/README.md

 From the play prompt, compile using test:compile and run with test.

-## Authorization
+## Authentication & Authorization
-Based on Deadbolt and combined with XSRF handling code.
-See controllers/Security.scala for details and security package.
+With Silhouette and Satellizer JS

 ## Form Validation
 Display a popover whenever there is an invalid field.
 See app/assets/javascripts/common/directives/validate.js for details and acknowledgments.